ElephantsGit/AgentGER/README.md

 * `--temperature`Distillation temperature
 * `--score_ratio`Ratio of scoring data in mixed data (default 0.3, i.e., 30% scoring data + 70% refinement data)

-🗄️ Use l-2 as the teacher model and perform knowledge distillation with a mixed dataset (scoring dataset + scoring + refinement summary dataset) to obtain `l-3-distill`, which maintains both high-quality scoring and refinement capabilities.
+🗄️ Use the frozen `l-1` EvaModel as the teacher and perform knowledge distillation with a mixed dataset containing evaluation and refinement samples to obtain `l-3-distill`, which maintains both evaluation and refinement capabilities.
 ## 🏆 Main Results
 | Method | PC (↑) | SC (↑) | MAE (↓) | MSE (↓) |
 |---|---:|---:|---:|---:|